KhDyanne/Banking-Dashboard/README.md

-📊 Baking System Dashboard Overview
+# Banking System Dashboard Overview
-The Baking System Dashboard is an intelligent monitoring and decision-making tool designed for one of the leading banks in X Republic.
-It offers a centralized, data-driven overview of the bank's operational health, performance, and customer service quality across all branches.
+The Banking System Dashboard is a smart monitoring and decision-support tool built for a leading bank in X Republic.
+It provides a centralized, data-driven view of operational performance, customer service, and branch efficiency.

-🔍 Core Features & Insights:
+## Key Features & Insights

-📍 Branch Distribution
+- Branch Distribution
-Geographic visualization of all bank branches across the regions of X Republic, enabling regional performance comparisons.
+  Geographic view of all branches for regional performance comparison.

-🔄 Transaction Tracking
+- Transaction Tracking
-Displays the number and value of transfers per branch, employee, and cash desk, helping identify high-performing units.
+  Tracks number and value of transfers by branch, employee, and cash desk to highlight top performers.

-🚦 Queue & Error Detection
+- Queue & Error Alerts
-Highlights branches with long queues and high error rates, suggesting where additional cash desks or employees may be required to improve efficiency and service quality.
+  Flags branches with long queues or high error rates, guiding staffing improvements.

-💹 Financial Performance
+- Financial Performance
-Monitors profit margins, total transfer amounts, and branch rankings to evaluate business performance and operational output.
+  Monitors profits, transfer volumes, and branch rankings to assess output and growth.

-⏱ Service Time Analysis
+- Service Time Analysis
-Tracks average service time and identifies peak hours for each branch to optimize staffing schedules and customer flow.
+  Identifies peak hours and average service durations to optimize schedules.

-📈 Expansion Strategy Support
+- Expansion Strategy
-Pinpoints regions with high customer density where new branches are needed to reduce service pressure and improve accessibility.
+  Suggests high-demand regions for new branches to improve coverage.

-🧑‍💼 Employee Performance Evaluation:
+## Employee Performance Evaluation

-🏆 Top Performers
+- Top Performers
-The dashboard identifies employees with the fastest service times, lowest error rates, and those contributing to high-value transactions and profitability — making them eligible for rewards and recognition.
+  Highlights fast, accurate, and high-value employees for recognition.

-⚠️ Underperformers
+- Underperformers
-Employees with consistently slow service, high error rates, or low transaction volumes are flagged for training, reassignment, or potential termination based on performance thresholds.
+  Flags consistently slow or error-prone staff for training or reassignment.